Heart failure

 Actually I don't see her, I mean I don't, I'd go to see her if I had bad flu or you know something else other than the heart disease, because I know if I have a problem I know what to do myself now.

-There were some specific concerns about something people felt a particular professional had done or not done.
-This included delays in diagnosis or referral, and treatment decisions.
+There were some specific concerns that people had regarding what particular professionals had done or not done.
+These concerns included delays in diagnosis or referral and treatment decisions made.

 Anne was unhappy after her GP of many years had inaccurately recorded the duration of symptoms she presented to her and didn’t send her for tests.